gsdlogic/GSD.Minecraft.Portal/ROADMAP.md

 ## Milestones
 - [x] Initial project setup with Docker and VS
 - [x] Server download, extraction and startup
-- [ ] Extract server manager and configure dependency injection
+- [x] Extract server manager and configure dependency injection
+- [x] Sending commands from the web interface
+- [ ] Provide a UI to configure server properties
+- [ ] Capture process exit and handle graceful shutdown
 - [ ] Display server status
-- [ ] Provide a UI to configure server properties
-- [ ] Sending commands from the web interface
 - [ ] Capture user logins and elevate user permissins
 - [ ] Set game rules from the web interface
 - [ ] Logging to disk and UI display